barisguns/omniauth-traity/README.md

 `OmniAuth::Strategies::Traity` is a Rack middleware and plays under the rules of OmniAuth so you can read the detailed documentation about it: https://github.com/intridea/omniauth.

-The configuration in Ruby on Rails can be placed at `config/initializers/omniauth.rb` and look like:
+The configuration in Ruby on Rails can be placed at `config/initializers/omniauth.rb` and looks like:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do